hackocopter/JD385_Documentation/Remote Control/readme.md

 Byte 	Function  Range
-0  Throttle   0-255, note: Trim will be added by remote control 1  Yaw         bit 7 indicates direction, value in [6:0] depends on speed button settings 2  Pitch       bit 7 indicates direction, value in [6:0] depends on speed button settings 3  roll        bit 7 indicates direction, value in [6:0] depends on speed button settings 4  trim yaw    2-126, 64 is neutral
+0  Throttle   0-255, note: Trim will be added by remote control 1  Yaw         bit 7 indicates direction, max value in [6:0] depends on speed button settings 2  Pitch       bit 7 indicates direction, max value in [6:0] depends on speed button settings 3  roll        bit 7 indicates direction, max value in [6:0] depends on speed button settings 4  trim yaw    2-126, 64 is neutral
 5  trim pitch  2-126, 64 is neutral
 6  trim roll   2-126, 64 is neutral